Racers make clean sweep of divisions at races

-It was a clean sweep as well as a first for racers Saturday evening at HiWay 92 Raceway Park.
+It was a clean sweep as well as a first for racers Saturday, July 23 at HiWay 92 Raceway Park.

 Three racers in Sean Ash, Alvie Howell, and Christopher Buskirk all won four events with turning in the fastest Quicktime and then winning the trophy dash, heat race and the main event.